Bert2Go/HPDevOne/README.md

 You can enter the BIOS using the following methods right after turning on the HP Dev One:

-- Repeatedly push the `ESC` until you are presented with a text menu from which you can select the BIOS option to enter the BIOS
+- Repeatedly push the <kbd>Esc</kbd> until you are presented with a text menu from which you can select the BIOS option to enter the BIOS
-- Repeatedly push the `F10` button until the BIOS shows up.
+- Repeatedly push the <kbd>F10</kbd> button until the BIOS shows up.

 *Note: If the computer asks for your partition/drive password (if you set it up) or shows your login screen, then you missed the window to trigger the BIOS using the methods mentioned above.*